 3. Participate in rule making, algorithms development, and data gathering;

-5. Allocate AI risk amount applicable to the parties due to benefits received by the applicable parties;
+5. Allocate AI / L risk amount to the extent applicable to the parties due to benefits received by the applicable parties;

 7. Protect AI with IP such as patents and trade secrets;